 - You have significant bleeding or bleeding won't stop.

 See your doctor if:

 - Pain is persistent.

-- You have bloody stools or persistent bleeding from anus or rectum.
+- You have bloody stools or a small amount persistent bleeding from anus or rectum.

 2. Relieve Pain

 - After bowel movements, gently pat area with moist toilet paper or pads.

 - If you have fissures (cracks or splits in anal opening), use an over-the-counter hydrocortisone cream.

 If you see a doctor, the next steps depend on the cause of pain.

 - The doctor will do an exam and may prescribe creams or suppositories.